 The WTO Secretariat reported on technical assistance activities on TRIPS and health, including in cooperation with the World Intellectual Property Organization (WIPO) and World Health Organization (WHO).
 WIPO also reported on new collaboration on research designed to provide affordable medicines: www.wiporesearch.org and www.wipo.int/research.

 Accepting the TRIPS amendment: since the last meeting in June, Chinese Taipei has accepted the TRIPS Agreement amendment.
 Chile and Turkey said acceptance is being discussed in their parliaments and should be approved soon.
 (In practice the amendment is already in force through a “waiver”.)

-“Non-violation” complaints — This is a technical issue on the possibility of countries challenging each other in the WTO dispute settlement procedure on intellectual property issues even if no agreement has been violated — only an expected right.
+Other topics“Non-violation” complaints — This is a technical issue on the possibility of countries challenging each other in the WTO dispute settlement procedure on intellectual property issues even if no agreement has been violated — only an expected right.
 This is temporarily excluded for intellectual property.
 The US and Switzerland continued to argue that the moratorium should not be extended anymore because the ability to bring cases of this kind maintains the balance struck when the TRIPS Agreement was negotiated, and because it preserves expectations on intellectual property protection.

 Most other speakers continued to argue that non-violation cases should not be allowed in intellectual property, some arguing that it puts at risk the flexibilities written into the TRIPS Agreement.

 The WTO Secretariat produced a new paper compiling the issues raised (document (IP/C/W/349/Rev.2) and held a briefing session on it.
 Members said they would need time to consider this complex issue and would be willing to discuss it further, but their positions remained unchanged.
 (See www.wto.org/trips#issues, look for “non-violation complaints”.)